-Skin is made up of different layers (epidermis, dermis, hypodermis) and is regularly exposed to all kind of constraints.
+Skin is made up of different layers (epidermis, dermis, hypodermis) and is regularly exposed to all kind of stress.
 As those layers have different composition and thickness, each of them has a specific mechanical role.

-Skin resistance to constraints is mostly due to elastin and collagen fibers.
+Skin resistance to stress is mostly due to elastin and collagen fibers.
 Skin being composed by 14 collagen types and 3 elastins, this diversity makes complicated to understand skin behaviour.

-The skin response to constraints is characterized by a stress-strain curve and its evolution is correlated to the role of each fibers groups.
+The skin response to stress is characterized by a stress-strain curve and its evolution is correlated to the role of each fibers groups.

 Figure 1 : Sress-strain curve

 Elastic modulus (or Young modulus) is intrinsic value that describes an object’s resistance to being deformed elastically while an external force is applied to it.

 Defined by a constant relating indention force to anticipated deformation of a very elastic object as skin, elastic modulus is expressed in Pascals (Pa).

 Elastic modulus is usually measured in BioMechanics to characterize accurately skin mechanical properties.
 In this context, Biomechanics uses tissue stiffness to investigate structural properties.

 Why stiffness ?
 Rigidity is measured thanks to stiffness constant (k) which is the main measure to evaluate skin resistance to an elastic deformation.
 That’s why more a cutaneous sample is stiff, more we have to apply an important deformatoin to obtain a significant deviation to the initial position.

 Figure 2 : Study of the stiffness applied on skin.